open-cloud/open-cloud.github.io.old/0_overview.md

 specifically, the controllers for those services.
-This includes a set of core services -- Compute-as-a-Service (CaaS), Network-as-a-Service (NaaS), and Id-Management-as-a-Service (IDaaS) -- required to "boot" the system, as well as library of contributed services.
-The core services are borrowed from OpenStack.
-The contributed services are drawn from a combination of research prototypes, open source projects, and trial deployments of commercial services.
+This includes a set of core services -- Compute-as-a-Service (CaaS), Network-as-a-Service (NaaS), and Id-Management-as-a-Service (IDaaS) -- required to "boot" an operational system.
+These core services are based on OpenStack.
+It also includes a library of contributed services drawn from research prototypes, open source projects, and trial deployments of commercial services.

-The top-most purple box represents XOS proper, and extensible Cloud OS (or alternatively, "Service Orchestrator") that includes explicit support for folding new services built on top of OpenCloud back into OpenCloud.
+The top-most purple box represents XOS proper, an extensible Cloud OS (or alternatively, "Service Orchestrator") that includes explicit support for folding new services built on top of OpenCloud back into OpenCloud.
 By way of analogy, XOS is similar to the Unix kernel, where